This annual list of the best business coaching and consulting franchises was revised and updated on June 6, 2022.

 The first order of business is to carefully consider if franchising the concept is the right move and thoroughly identifying all potential issues before taking the plunge.
 From there, Franchise Creator can help with every important aspect of establishing a franchise program, including nailing down the operations manuals (and updating them as needed), evaluating marketing and sales performance to position the opportunity, generating leads on potential franchisees, and much more.

 For a company that thinks it has come up with a business model that has franchising potential, this is the opportunity to achieve much greater success than trying to grow through only company-owned locations.

-Founded by Hossein Kasmai in 2011 and franchising since 2013, the company website now lists five locations: Miami, Florida (HQ); Phoenix, Arizona; Los Angeles, California; Boston, Massachusetts; and Saudi Arabia.
+Founded by Hossein Kasmai in 2011 and franchising since 2013, the company website currently lists four locations (one less than previously listed): Miami, Florida (HQ); Phoenix, Arizona; Los Angeles, California; and Saudi Arabia.

 6. High Achievers

 High Achievers positions itself as a coaching and advising opportunity that paves the way for business owners to experience a lifestyle of high achievement.
 Most people might be good at one or two different skill sets needed to make a business successful, but high achievement requires great skills in multiple areas, and the company’s Nexpert (“next expert”) Coaching program is aimed squarely at filling the gaps through one-on-one coaching with carefully selected coaches who have expertise and experience in the needed skills.

 Another core offering is the Catalyst Mastermind Group that convenes monthly group meetings of around 10 business owners in order for each participant to gain insights and wisdom from their peers in the group.